thomsmed/ios-examples/BackgroundCleanup/README.md

 For an awesome writeup on factors that effects the running of BackgroundTasks, check out this [article by Andy Ibanez](https://www.andyibanez.com/posts/common-reasons-background-tasks-fail-ios/).

+Apple Developer Forums post worth checking out: [UIApplication Background Task Notes](https://developer.apple.com/forums/thread/85066)

 ### Execution time

+It is worth noting that the system (iOS) might launch several of your background tasks at the same time.
+The running tasks will then share the available execution time the system has given your app, so you should always make sure that your tasks can run concurrent.
+Otherwise your tasks might not finish in time.

 #### App Refresh Tasks

-Currently [AppRefreshTasks](https://developer.apple.com/documentation/backgroundtasks/bgapprefreshtask) seems to be given around 30 seconds of execution time.
+Currently [AppRefreshTasks](https://developer.apple.com/documentation/backgroundtasks/bgapprefreshtask) seems to be given around 30 seconds of execution time (the same as you get from using [UIApplication.beginBackgroundTask(expirationHandler:)](https://developer.apple.com/documentation/uikit/uiapplication/1623031-beginbackgroundtask)).

 #### Processing Tasks

-Currently [ProcessingTasks](https://developer.apple.com/documentation/backgroundtasks/bgprocessingtask) seem to be given around x minutes of execution time.
+The documentation states that [ProcessingTasks](https://developer.apple.com/documentation/backgroundtasks/bgprocessingtask) can give your app _several_ minutes of background execution time, without giving an actual number.

 > NOTE (From the docs): Processing tasks run only when the device is idle.
 The system terminates any background processing tasks running when the user starts using the device.
 Background refresh tasks are not affected.